TheKikGen/MPC-LiveXplore/README.md

 | [Bootstrap sdcard image file (without Force / MPC assets)]()

-This image is for MPCs only and will no run on a Force, obviously !
 To flash a sdcard image, I recommend to use Balena [Etcher](https://www.balena.io/etcher/).
 This is secure.
 You need a usb/sdcard at less of 4G of capacity.

 If you download any of these images, please consider making a small donation to encourage our team to continue their research into your favorite toys.
 This will pay for the coffees swallowed during the long nights of reverse-engineering!